maurice/yay-machine/docs/articles/why-state-machines.md

 ## Example

-Here's an example state machine diagram for a "buy tickets" journey, which could be used to drive a web app
+Here's an example state machine diagram for a "buy tickets" user-journey

 ```mermaid
 stateDiagram-v2